ISISComputingGroup/ibex_developers_manual/IOC-Finishing-Touches.md

 ## 4. Autosave PVs

 PVs can be autosaved so that they save their values and are reloaded when the IOC starts.
-To do this mark the field with the following info line:
+The value is set before the record is initialised so is only processed using this value if `PINI` is Yes; although waveform records do this differently and will process the record.To do this mark the field with the following info line:

     info(autosaveFields, "VAL")